slimgroup/SlimOptim.jl/README.md

 - Spectral Projected Gradient (`spg`)
 - Projected Quasi Newton (`pqn`)
-- Linearized bregman (`bregman`) (in development)
+- Linearized Bregman (`bregman`) (in development)

 SPG and PQN are using a linesearch at each iteration.
 In both cases, the default line search is `BackTracking(order=3, iterations=options.maxLinesearchIter)`.
 This default can be modified passing the linesearch function as an input, i.e, `spg(...., linesearch=linesearch)`.
-We currently support all but only line searches from [LineSearches.jl](https://github.com/JuliaNLSolvers/LineSearches.jl).
+We currently support line searches from [LineSearches.jl](https://github.com/JuliaNLSolvers/LineSearches.jl).

 # Usage